Ce-bit/Meal_Planner_App/README.md

 Meal Planner App
 A web application that allows users to get recommended meals based on caloric count and users can save to a meal list.

-Getting Started
+Things to Note: At the moment the Get meals can only pull 150 requests a day Getting Started
 First npm install
 Clone the repository to your PC and open run the virtualenvironment using the command: pipenv shell in the directory.